georgyorgy1/padmebot_v2/README.md

 Welcome to PadmeBot v2.1

-NOTE: Master branch is outdated.
-All new/experimental code shall be added in the dev branch.
+Welcome to the dev branch.
+This is where all new code comes in.
+Once the bot in the dev branch is considered "stable", a new branch will be created with respect to the new version.

 What is PadmeBot?
 PadmeBot is a shitposting bot based on AestheticsBot and inspired by MarcyBot.
 The original PadmeBot's codebase is so hard to maintain that a new one had to be written.